r00tarded/ul.net_checker/README.md

 This script loads http proxies by it self, checks and then uses them to check for valid logins at uploaded.net.
 Thread count is = proxies loaded.
-After 5 interation for each proxie the script sleeps about 10 sec and then continues.
+After 5 interation for each proxy the script sleeps about 10 sec and then continues.

 usage: g.py [-h] [-i INPUT] [-o OUTPUT]